My Research

 PhD Research

-At Technicolor Research & Innovation, I receive guidance from Mr. Laurent Blondé and Dr. Jürgen Stauder, (Principal Scientists), and a major developmental support from Mr. Patrick Morvan (Researcher).
-At the university, my advisor is Prof. Patrick Le Callet and co-advisor is Dr. Florent Autrusseau
+At Technicolor Research & Innovation, I received guidance from Dr. Laurent Blondé and Dr. Jürgen Stauder, (Principal Scientists), and a major developmental support from Mr. Patrick Morvan (Researcher).
+At the university, my advisor was Prof. Patrick Le Callet and co-advisor was Dr. Florent Autrusseau.

 Following publications have so far resulted from this work: